audit-labs-audits/tn-contracts/src/its-design.md

 - register and link any number of pre-existing tokens
 - no wrapping needed
 - interchain token ID derived from the first token registered
-- linked pre-existing tokens use `LOCK_UNLOCK` token managers
+- linked pre-existing tokens use `LOCK_UNLOCK` token managers, new token deployments on new chains use `MINT_BURN` token managers
-- new corresponding interchain deployments on remote chains share the same address, specified token + token manager type, and can be upgradeable
+- new corresponding interchain deployments on remote chains would undergo the same linking process and should be deployed with create2 to share the same address, specified token + token manager type

 ```solidity
 linkedTokenDeploySalt = keccak256(abi.encode(PREFIX_CUSTOM_TOKEN_SALT, chainNameHash, deployer, salt));